The Excel Merge Cells Shortcut helps you combine and center the content of the selected cells and creates a new, larger cell using a single cell.

 Shortcut to Merge cells Across is Alt, H, M, A

-Are you want to merge cells across using multiple ranges?
+Do you want to merge cells across using multiple ranges?
 No problem!

 For example, apply multiple selections using the Control key.
-Select the range of cells: First, from cell C4 to E4, then F4 to H4, finally, I4 to K4.
+Select the range of cells: First, from cell C4 to E4, then F4 to H4, and finally, I4 to K4.

 You can select groups of rows, but Excel will process each group separately.
 It is a time-saving feature if you want to join multiple groups at the same time.